AKitavtsev/server-post/README.md

 ### Photo endpoints

-Two endpoints for loading photos into the database from the request body (using the POST method) or from a file (PUT method).
+Two endpoints for loading photos into the database from the request body (using the POST method).

 ### Viewing pictures